 Shifting more goods from road onto rail is the right move for Australia

 Inland Rail means freight can be delivered faster and more reliably to our growing population, and beyond to global markets.
 It also means safer, less congested roads and fewer carbon emissions.

-Work on Inland Rail is well underway, and we’re working with regional businesses and communities to make it happen.
+Work on Australia’s largest freight rail infrastructure project – a priority infrastructure project for the Australian Government – is well underway, and we’re working with regional businesses and communities to make it happen.

-Connecting Melbourne to Brisbane via regional Vic, NSW and Qld
+Connecting Melbourne to Brisbane via regional Victoria, New South Wales and Queensland

 To keep pace with Australia’s increasing freight demands